bitnami/containers/bitnami/rclone/README.md

-# Bitnami package for rClone
+# Bitnami Secure Image for rClone

 ## What is rClone?